Anzoplanini

 Anzoplanini is a tribe of land planarians in the subfamily Rhynchodeminae.

 Description

-The tribe Anzoplanini contains land planarians with dorsoventral testes, a condition that in land planarians is considered intermediate between a primitive ventral condition and a derivate dorsal condition.
+The tribe Anzoplanini contains land planarians with dorsoventral testes, a condition that in land planarians is considered intermediate between a primitive ventral condition and a derived dorsal condition.
 The mesenchymal musculature contains longitudinal fibers forming either a ventral plate or a ring around the intestine.

 Genera

 Currently, the tribe Anzoplanini comprises the following genera: